 Registration is closed

 Drop by and catch up with your fellow Rubyists.
 Please note, the doors will close at 19:30, so please arrive before then.

-Thanks to our catering sponsor, we're going to serve a freshly cooked meal.
-The menu includes a green salad, roasted pork, "vegan fry", Texas caviar, pasta salad, two deli items, and a desert.
+Thanks to TokyoDev, our catering sponsor, we're going to serve a freshly cooked meal.

 Discuss the presentations or anything else Ruby related with the other attendees.

 TokyoDev helps international developers start and grow their career in Japan.
-We curate a list of developer jobs in Japan that don't require Japanese, write articles about being a developer here (including our recently published developer salary survey), and have a discord server to discuss developer life here.
+We curate a list of developer jobs in Japan that don't require Japanese, write articles about being a developer here (including our recently published article on working as a female software developer in Japan), and have a discord server to discuss developer life here.

 Le Wagon Tokyo is a coding school for startups, creative people and tech entrepreneurs.
 Our 9-week full-time or 24-week part-time Coding Bootcamps are designed for complete beginners or "half-beginners" who really want to dive into programming and, above all, change their mindset.
 Learn to think like a developer, consider issues with new insight, and become more autonomous thanks to these newly acquired abilities.

 Tokyo Rubyist Meetup is a safe and inclusive event.
 By attending, you agree to our code of conduct.

 Tokyo Rubyist Meetup would love to have you give a talk at a future event.
 Talks can be anything related to Ruby, and can target anyone from a beginner to an expert.
 We're happy to help you plan your presentation, so if you have any interest, please get in contact with us, and let us know what you're interested in speaking about.

 Tokyo Rubyist Meetup (trbmeetup) is an event that seeks to help bridge the Japan and international ruby and ruby on rails community.
 It will hold regular meetings where Japanese Rubyists can commun...Join community